 Current medical knowledge of GFCF diets stresses that dietary manipulation is as much about exclusion as it is about including correct nutrients in the right amounts (14:35).
 It is crucial to replace the proteins and fats in gluten and casein with the proper nutrients.
 Barnhill states that substituting gluten and casein with packaged and processed GFCF items is not a healthy solution.
 Diets should “include a rich diversity of other foods to build gut biome strength” (21:25).

 The presenter outlines reasons for dietary changes (25:43) and limitations to be assessed before shifting diets (29:38).
 Barnhill suggests using professional support covered by insurance to make safe and healthy dietary changes (27:50).
 Collecting data and gathering baseline information is imperative, and any changes to diet should be implemented slowly and cautiously.
-Data should be collected continually and monitored (preferably with the help of a professional) to make ongoing adjustments based on verified physical or behavioral impact (28:30).
+Data should be collected continually and monitored (preferably with the help of a professional) to make ongoing adjustments based on verified physical, immune, and/or behavioral impact (28:30).
 The speaker outlines the biggest nutrition concerns for GFCF diets and provides helpful substitutes and ideas.

 Major concerns for GF diets include fiber and fortified vitamins (35:25).
 Barnhill discusses how to replace them with certain foods (37:21) and high-quality vitamins (38:13).
 Critical concerns for CF diets (39:56) include deficiencies in healthy fats (40:32), proteins (41:47), calcium (42:36), and vitamin D (43:28).
 She discusses replacement strategies for CF diets and recommends only high-quality practitioner-recommended supplements.
 She notes that the vitamin/mineral supplement market is largely unregulated and urges listeners to research products before they are taken (38:13).